KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Experiment

 \subsection{Result Analysis}

+\textbf{Time Costs}.
+We first estimate the time cost to prove the efficiency of our method.
+We provide the result on ASQA after scaling to the capacity of an A100 GPU: short-dependency annotation for 1k data items takes 30 min, long-dependency annotation for 1k data items takes 140 min, and iterative tuning process takes 160 min.
+Comparably, direct language modeling training takes 480 min, which is longer than the whole process of KBAlign.
+As for RAFT, it involves larger models and longer CoT responses requiring more annotation time, and the tuning time is controlled to be the same with us.

 \textbf{Main Experiments}.
-The main results for our experiments are shown in Table~\ref{tab:main}.
-We provide the GPT-series results, the initial version and the self-adapted version of both MiniCPM-2.4B and LLaMA-3.1-8B-Instruction on the three dataset.
-Overall, comparing the ``Ours'' lines with the corresponding original model, we can see that KBAlign ensures an obvious improvement on most of the metrics, regardless of the dataset and the backbone model.
-This shows the generalization and effectiveness of our method.
+Results for our experiments are shown in Table~\ref{tab:main}.
+We provide the GPT-series results, the initial version and the self-adapted version of both MiniCPM-2B and LLaMA-3.1-8B-Instruct on the four dataset.
+Overall, comparing the ``Ours'' lines with the corresponding vanilla RAG, we can see that KBAlign ensures an obvious improvement on most of the metrics, regardless of the dataset and the backbone model, showing its generalization and effectiveness.

+The simple language modeling helps align the model to several KBs and gets marginal promotion, while not always effective, further proving the necessity of self annotation.
+The advanced baseline RAFT relies on the quality of CoT reasoning, which requires quite large amount of training.
+When aligned with our high-efficient training setting, its effect is not always obvious.

-Nevertheless, our strategies still produce differentiated effects in the three scenarios.
-For LooGLE which evaluates the master of precise local knowledge, self-annotated tuning brings a huge improvement (over 20\% on F1) and the adapted 2.4B model can surpass LLaMA-3.1-8B \& GPT-4o performance.
+\textbf{Task Differences}.
+Nevertheless, our strategies still produce differentiated effects in the four scenarios.
+For LooGLE which evaluates the master of precise local knowledge, self-annotated tuning brings a huge improvement (over 20\% on F1) and the adapted 2B model can surpass LLaMA-3.1-8B \& GPT-4o performance.
 For ASQA emphasizing long-form answer that covers global information, however, the improvement is comparably marginal (less than 5\% on Match).
 The first possible reason is that backbone models have already mastered the WikiPedia knowledge in pre-training, and extra adaptation is redundant.
 The second reason is the over emphasis of local knowledge in the responses, making QE strategy provide even more limited retrieval results.

 The same trend is also reflected in the single-choice and multiple-choice tests of JEC-QA.
 Our method easily surpasses some legal-domain models in the former (such as 40.8 single-choice score reported for 7B legal LLM~\citep{wan2024reformulating}), while in the latter the performance even declines slightly due to reasons such as the output format.
 This indicate the challenge of learning knowledge with a long information span and logical chain.

 \textbf{Numerical Analysis}.
 We search the best values for key settings including the training steps, amount of data and iteration by evaluating checkpoints in process.
 From Fig.~\ref{fig:numerical} we can see, when learned on more QA pairs (only once), scores on LooGLE F1 (represents fact accuracy) for both backbone models improve.
 Interestingly, directly learning without iterative tuning (dotted curve) also displays a similar trend, while the tipping point for slowing growth comes much later.
 This reveals the possible mechanism of self-verify task, that is, to guide the model to focus more on the problems of current stage, so as to reach convergence faster.
 According to the curve, we choose to provide 15 data items per 10,000 tokens for LooGLE training, and increase the data density of ASQA due to the smaller KB scale.
 Besides, although the tuning phase usually reuses the same data for multiple epochs of training, we observe from Fig.~\ref{fig:iter} that using half of the data to tune 2 epoch brings a quite obvious score decrease.
 Consider that the inference time for data annotation is acceptable compared with the training time, we recommend annotating more data and tuning with only 1 epoch.